Connect with others who understand.

 Written by Victoria Menard

 About 30 percent of people with psoriasis develop psoriatic arthritis (PsA).
-Like rheumatoid arthritis, this form of chronic inflammatory arthritis occurs when the body’s immune system mistakenly attacks its own healthy tissues.
+Like rheumatoid arthritis, PsA is an inflammatory arthritis that happens when the body’s immune system mistakenly attacks its own healthy tissues.

-A rheumatologist can help identify PsA symptoms in your knee joints and prescribe or recommend treatments to alleviate pain and prevent the condition from progressing.
+A rheumatologist can help identify PsA signs and symptoms.
+They can recommend the right treatments to ease pain and protect your joints from damage.

 Impacts of Psoriatic Arthritis in the Knees

-PsA tends to be asymmetric, meaning different joints on either side of the body are affected (rather than both knees or both elbows, for example).
-Symptoms in the knees can be mild and develop slowly or arise suddenly and severely.
-Arthritis usually follows the appearance of psoriasis on the skin.
-In addition to pain, swelling, and stiffness in the knee joints, PsA can lead to enthesitis and peripheral arthritis.
+PsA tends to be asymmetric.
+That means it affects different joints on either side of the body.
+For example, your right knee and left elbow may be affected.
+Symptoms in the knees can be mild and develop slowly.
+They may also arise suddenly and severely.
+Arthritis usually starts after the skin symptoms of psoriasis, but not always.
+In addition to pain, swelling, and stiffness in the knee joints, PsA can lead to other inflammatory problems, known as enthesitis and peripheral arthritis.

 Enthesitis

-Enthesitis refers to inflammation in the enthesis — one of the more than 100 sites in the body where ligaments or tendons insert into the bones.
-Inflammation in one of the entheses can lead to pain and stiffness in the area, especially when you move.
+Enthesitis refers to inflammation in the entheses, which is where ligaments or tendons insert into the bones.
+There are more than 100 enthesis points in the body, and inflammation in one can lead to pain and stiffness in the area, especially when you move.
 It can also result in bone spurs (abnormal growths that develop on the edge of a bone), as well as pitting and separation of the fingernails and toenails from the nail bed.

 Although anyone can develop enthesitis, the condition is far more prevalent among people with PsA.
-In fact, because it affects an estimated 1 in 3 people with PsA, enthesitis has been referred to as a “hallmark” of psoriatic arthritis.
-Because it is so common in PsA, rheumatologists often use the presence of enthesitis to confirm a diagnosis of psoriatic arthritis.
+In fact, because it affects an estimated 1 in 3 people with PsA, enthesitis has been referred to as a hallmark of psoriatic arthritis.
+Because it is so common in PsA, rheumatologists often consider enthesitis to be a clue that the person has PsA versus another type of arthritis.

 Peripheral Arthritis

-Peripheral arthritis is a form of arthritis that tends to affect larger joints, including the knees, elbows, wrists, and ankles.
-According to the Arthritis Foundation, peripheral arthritis is common in people with PsA.
+Peripheral arthritis is a type of arthritis that affects joints in your arms and legs.
+In PsA, it usually shows up in the knees, elbows, wrists, or ankles.
+According to the Arthritis Foundation, it’s common for people with PsA to have this kind of arthritis.

-Peripheral arthritis may cause discomfort that migrates from one joint to another, and, if left untreated, can cause pain lasting from a few days to several weeks.
+The pain may move from one joint to another.
+If it’s not treated, the pain can last anywhere from a few days to several weeks.

 What Does PsA in the Knees Feel Like?